leifcr/jquery-csswatch/README.markdown

 ## Development ##
-Development is made in chrome and firefox on jQuery 1.8.2.
+Development is made in chrome and firefox on jQuery 2.x.
 Please fork, make a feature or bugfix branch and request a pull request.
-I'm sure there are bugs to be hunted down.

 ## Testing ##
-The library and unit tests needs to be built before testing.
-Direct compilation of coffeescript fails in some rare cases, and it's therefore better to compile before testing.

-Currently these jQuery versions and browsers has been tested:

 ### jQuery Versions ###
+* 1.8.x
+* 1.9.x
-* 1.8.2
+* 2.1.x

 ### Browsers Tested ###
 * Chrome 23